Koki-Yamaguchi/koki-yamaguchi.github.io/_posts/2022-01-07-vowel-syncope.md

 ## By the way
 One more thing.
-When the unstressed vowel in the words like *library* or *probably* gets removed, it leads to the two consecutive similar sounds, which sometimes gets assimilated.
+When the unstressed vowel in the words like *library* or *probably* gets removed, it leads to the two consecutive similar sounds, which sometimes get assimilated.
 So, *probably* is sometimes pronounced like /ˈprɑːbli/, and *library* like /ˈlaɪbri/.
 This process is called "haplology"[^haplology-pron][^wiki-haplology].